mqstie/fstn/README.md

-Hello!

-This is the repository used for the Formula Student Team Napier website!
+# Formula Student Team Napier
-**CURRENTLY A WORK IN PROGRESS**

-Any suggestions would be greatly appreciated.

-Page Outline:
-index.html = Main landing page of the website, includes snippets of information about the team, its sponsors and the competition itself. sponsors.html = a full list of our sponsors and their descriptions/impact to our team. team.html = a list of management - coming soon alumni and full team list.
+This repository is the home of the source code for the FSTN website.
+Learn more about the competition, our team, our amazing sponsors and how to join us!

+## Motivation

+The motivation behind this website was formulated when a revamp for our outdated wix website was very much necessary.
+This change aided in keeping our information up-to-date and relevant, but also helped us redirect funding towards our technical and driverless teams.

+## Contributors

+Amy Anderson - 40542677@live.napier.ac.uk - Web Design and Development Student

+## Languages

+HTML
+CSS
+JavaScript